crowja/crowja.github.io/README.md

 ### C scraps

-Sometimes it feels like overkill to depend on an external library when all one needs is a tiny fraction of what it provides. **C scraps** reflects the [minimalist C library philosophy](https://nullprogram.com/blog/2018/06/10/), particularly the ideas of providing functionality with a minimum of overhead and API complexity.
+It sometimes feels like overkill to require an external library when all you really want is a tiny fraction of it. **C scraps** reflects a [minimalist C library philosophy](https://nullprogram.com/blog/2018/06/10/), particularly the ideas of providing functionality with a minimum of overhead and API complexity.
 Basic ideas: